A Dayem Loop Qubit Based on Interfering Superconducting Nanowires: Realistic Nanowire CPR Models

+During qubit operations the magnetic field has to be lower than its value at which the current in a nanowire reaches its critical value, i.e., $b<b_{div}=\frac{\phi_0}{\pi (5a)^{1/4}}$.
+At $b=b_{div}$ superconductivity is suppressed.

 The anharmonicity can be obtained using first-order time-independent perturbation theory.
-Matching the coefficients of the effective potential to the standard quartic oscillator form given in Appendix~\ref{apdx:perturbation} yields a closed-form approximation for the relative anharmonicity as a function of magnetic field:
+Matching the coefficients of the effective potential (Eq.\ref{effective}) to the standard quartic oscillator form given in Appendix A and Appendix~\ref{apdx:perturbation} yields a closed-form approximation for the absolute and relative anharmonicity as a function of magnetic field: